shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/advanced_config.md

 ![Project folder](../../../../images/toolkit/learning-resources/guides/advanced_config/14_project_folder_name.png)

-Toolkit can work in either a Distributed Setup, where the pipeline configuration is uploaded to Shotgun and cached locally for each user, or a Centralized Setup, where users access a single configuration in a shared location on disk.
+Toolkit can work in either a [Distributed Setup](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations/), where the pipeline configuration is uploaded to Shotgun and cached locally for each user, or a [Centralized Setup](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations/), where users access a single configuration in a shared location on disk.
 For this exercise we will use a Centralized Setup.
-You can [learn more about Distributed Setups here](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).

 The final step generates the appropriate folders, files, and data necessary to create the configuration specific to a project.